 Removal from the Bank of Scotland and other lender panels: Why they do it and how to get reinstated

-• Significant delays in registering a charge on behalf of Bank of Scotland Delays or failure to register the Bank of Scotland charge may result in referral to external lawyers of Bank of Scotland to complete outstanding requirements.
+• Recurring delays in registering security on behalf of Bank of Scotland Delays or failure to register the Bank of Scotland charge may result in referral to external lawyers of Bank of Scotland to complete outstanding requirements.

 • Breaches of Bank of Scotland conveyancing panel requirements

-• Is there a cost to revert back onto the Bank of Scotland conveyancing panel?
+• Is there a cost to be reinstated onto the Bank of Scotland conveyancing panel?

-• What times frames are involved when applying to be reinstated onto the Bank of Scotland conveyancing panel?
+• How long does the application process take when applying to be reinstated onto the Bank of Scotland conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Bank of Scotland panel reinstatement is to ensure that your firm is not removed off of the Bank of Scotland conveyancing panel in the first place.